jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-33.md

 {{< /l >}}

-10} Therefore, speak to the house of Israel; Thus you speak, saying, If our transgressions and our sins [be] upon us, and we pine away in them, how should we then live?
-11} Say unto them, [As] I live, saith Enki, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live: turn ye, turn you from your evil ways; for why will you die, O house of Israel?
+10} Therefore, speak to the Israelites; Thus you speak, saying, If our transgressions and our sins [be] upon us, and we pine away in them, how should we then live?
+11} Say unto them, [As] I live, saith Enki, I have no pleasure in the death of the wicked; but that the wicked turn from his way and live: turn ye, turn you from your evil ways; for why will you die, O Israelites?

 12} Therefore, you son of man, say to the children of your people, The righteousness of the righteous shall not deliver him in the day of his